Safety at Interlochen

 Safety Concerns

-We take all safety concerns seriously.
-Any report of misconduct, safety concern, or violation of our community standards is investigated promptly and with discretion.
+We prioritize the safety of our students and review all concerns through the lens of child protection.
+Any report of misconduct, safety concern, or violation of our community standards is investigated promptly in accordance with the law.
 Concerns can be reported directly: